 - 2.6.1.
-Headteachers may write off any amount of income due up to a maximum of £200 if they consider it is irrecoverable, and must sign an explanatory record giving reasons for the write-offs.
+Headteachers may write off any amount of income due up to a maximum of £100 if they consider it is irrecoverable, and must sign an explanatory record giving reasons for the write-offs.
 Records must be kept for inspection. - 2.6.2.
-Write-offs in excess of £200 must be approved by the governing body. - 2.6.3.
+Write-offs in excess of £100 must be approved by the governing body. - 2.6.3.
 In this context, cancelling an invoice which was raised in error does not constitute a write-off, but the correction of an error.
 However, documentation to support the cancellation of any invoices must be kept by the school. - 2.6.4.
-All schools must inform the local authority if a debt is written off by the governing body above £5,000.
-An email should be sent to educationfinanceteam@iow.gov.uk
+All schools must obtain approval from the Director of Finance to write off a debt above £1,000.
+An email should be sent to educationfinanceteam@iow.gov.uk in the first instance.